Asthma

 How to Correctly Use Your Asthma Devices (printable PDF)

 Correct inhaler and nebulizer technique helps get asthma medicines into the lungs where it needs to be.
-This guide outlines the correct techniques for using different asthma medicine delivery devices and equipment.
+This guide outlines the correct techniques for using different asthma medicine delivery devices and equipment, steps on how to clean your asthma medicine devices and delivery equipment, and how to know when your inhaler is empty.
+(Available in English and Spanish)

 Tackle Asthma Playbook (printable PDF)

 AAFA partnered with running back and Dancing with the Stars winner Rashad Jennings to create this game plan so kids can exercise safely with asthma.
-Follow these steps to tackle asthma.
+Follow these steps so you can exercise safely with asthma – including having an Asthma Action Plan, knowing your asthma zones, checking the weather before you exercise outside, always carrying your asthma medicine, preparing your body, and watching for signs of asthma.

 Are Asthma and Allergies Disabilities?